a5ras/JavaScript-Journey/Lessons/04-HTML-CSS-JS-Review.md

-# 04: HTML CSS Review, console.log
+# Lesson 04: HTML CSS Review, console.log

 This lesson reviews the basics of HTML and CSS needed for JavaScript development and introduces the `console.log()` command.
 It also covers setting up a code editor.